Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis

 \subsubsection{Results}

 Fig. \ref{fig:results-model-performances} shows the performance of all 7 models for four evaluation metrics.
 See Appendix Table \ref{table:results-performance} for numeric details.
-For base CNN models, predicting on the spectrogram ($M_s$) improved performance only very slightly over predicting on amplitude ($M_0$), suggesting that CNNs can already model frequency information with its convolution filters.
-Multi-task models ($M_\tau$, $M_\theta$) sacrificed diagnosis prediction accuracy to predict segment and shape parameters, yet still had high estimation errors, and very inaccurate segment prediction.
+For base CNN models, predicting on the spectrogram ($M_\nu$) improved performance only very slightly over predicting on amplitude ($M_0$), suggesting that CNNs can already model frequency information with its convolution filters.
+Multi-task models ($M_\tau$, $M_\theta$) sacrificed diagnosis prediction accuracy to predict murmur parameters, yet still had high errors, and very inaccurate segment predictions.
+Encoder-decoder models ($M_m$, $M_{a_m}$) performed better by more accurately predicting diagnoses than base CNN models, could reasonably locate segment regions, and had moderately low shape parameter and fit estimation errors.
 This suggests that merely treating parameters as stochastic variables to predict is less reliable than explicitly modeling spatial and geometric information.
-Encoder-decoder models ($M_m$, $M_{a_m}$) performed better by more accurately predicting diagnoses than base CNN models, could reasonably locate segment regions, and had moderately low shape parameter and fit estimation errors.
-DiagramNet was the best performing with highest diagnosis prediction accuracy, and very low shape parameter and fit estimation errors.
-Due to training with backprop from $\hat{\bm{m}}$ and $\hat{y}$, even its initial diagnosis $\hat{y}_0$ was better than that of other models, though its hypothesis-driven prediction $\hat{y}_h$ was weaker.
-Interestingly, despite murmur shape prediction $\hat{\bm{h}}_m$ being less expressive than murmur amplitude prediction $\hat{\bm{a}}_m$, since it predicts straight lines, its fit is still better (lower MSE).
-Hence, imbuing diagrammatic constraints in DiagramNet improved both its prediction performance and interpretability~\cite{rudin2019stop}.